To China’s fury, UN accuses Beijing of Uyghur rights abuses

 In a sign of China’s fury, it issued a 122-page rebuttal, entitled “Fight against Terrorism and Extremism in Xinjiang: Truth and Facts,” that was posted by the U.N. along with the report.

-Its findings were drawn in part from interviews with former detainees and others familiar with conditions at eight detention centers.
+The U.N. findings were drawn in part from interviews with more than two dozen former detainees and others familiar with conditions at eight detention centers.
+They described being beaten with batons, interrogated while water was poured on their faces and forced to sit motionless on smalls stools for long periods.

+Some said they were prevented from praying — and were made to take shifts through the night to ensure their fellow detainees were not praying or breaking other rules.
+Women told of being forced to perform oral sex on guards or undergo gynecological exams in front of large groups of people.

 The report said that descriptions of the detentions were marked by patterns of torture and other cruel and inhumane treatment and that allegations of rape and other sexual violence appeared credible.